MercuryWorkshop/wisp-protocol/protocol.md

 When the client receives a CONTINUE packet from the server, it must store the received buffer size.
 When sending a DATA packet, this value should be decremented by 1 on the client.
 Once the remaining buffer size reaches zero, the client cannot send any more DATA packets, until it receives another CONTINUE packet which resets this value.

-The server must send another CONTINUE packet when it has received the same number of packets from the client as its own buffer size.
+The server must send another CONTINUE packet when it has received the same number of packets from the client as its own maximum buffer size.
 The server should regularly send CONTINUE packets before this point to ensure minimal delays when receiving data from the client.

 ### `0x04` - CLOSE
 #### Payload format